NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr.rst

 Precision:
 #################################
-By default, for model training in NeMo, it is recommended to use half precision (FP16 for V100 and BF16 for A100 GPU).
+By default, it is recommended to use half precision (FP16 for V100 and BF16 for A100 GPU) for ASR model training in NeMo.
 This allows you to speed up the training process almost twice.
 However, the transition to half-precision sometimes has problems with the convergence of the model.
-At an unexpected moment, the metrics can explode due to an overflow of one of the BN statistics.
+At an unexpected moment, the metrics can explode.
 In order to eliminate the influence of half precision on such a problem, we advise you to check the training in FP32.

 **************************
 Training.
 **************************

-We can use three main scenarios for training:
+We use three main scenarios for ASR model training:

 * Training from scratch.
-* Finetuning already trained models on other languages.
+* Finetuning from already trained ASR models on other languages.
-* Finetuning on an English SSL (Self-supervised learning) model.
+* Finetuning from an English SSL (`Self-supervised learning <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/asr/ssl/intro.html?highlight=self%20supervised>`_) model.

-For the training of the Conformer-CTC model, we use `speech_to_text_ctc_bpe.py <https://github.com/NVIDIA/NeMo/tree/stable/examples/asr/asr_ctc/speech_to_text_ctc_bpe.py>`_ with the default config `conformer_ctc_bpe.yaml <https://github.com/NVIDIA/NeMo/tree/stable/examples/asr/conf/conformer/conformer_ctc_bpe.yaml>`_.
-Here you can see the ecample how to run this training:
+For the training of the `Conformer-CTC <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/asr/models.html#conformer-ctc>`_ model, we use `speech_to_text_ctc_bpe.py <https://github.com/NVIDIA/NeMo/tree/stable/examples/asr/asr_ctc/speech_to_text_ctc_bpe.py>`_ with the default config `conformer_ctc_bpe.yaml <https://github.com/NVIDIA/NeMo/tree/stable/examples/asr/conf/conformer/conformer_ctc_bpe.yaml>`_.
+Here you can see the example how to run this training:

 .. code-block:: bash